Kid British: History

 The band released the single "Winner" on 28 June, less than 12 hours after the England football team's 4–1 defeat to Germany at the 2010 FIFA World Cup in South Africa, which resulted in their elimination from the first round of the bracket phase.
 It was their first release since being dropped by Mercury Records.
-It failed to reach the top 100 of the singles chart, but was featured in Electronic Arts' tie-in World Cup video game.
+It failed to reach the top 100 of the singles chart, but was featured in EA Sports' tie-in World Cup video game.

-In 2011 they released an EP called "Northern Stories" as a free download, they also did the 'Northern Stories' tour around Manchester, Stoke-upon-Trent, Birmingham, London, Wakefield, Leicester, Carlisle & Oswestry.
+In 2011, they released an EP called Northern Stories as a free download; they also did the Northern Stories tour around Manchester, Stoke-upon-Trent, Birmingham, London, Wakefield, Leicester, Carlisle, and Oswestry.

-During the early part of their career they worked with famed sound engineer and producer John Pennington, who has worked for many bands since leaving Strawberry studios including Moby.
-During the last three years of their career they took on Pete Poweron Smith as their sound engineer, Pete has written and produced as Big Arm, done sound with A Certain Ratio and now does sound for Lewis Watson, Bipolar Sunshine and Mayer.

-Back with a new line-up, on 24 June 2012 released an EP called You Can't Please Them All on LAB Records with a headline tour due to follow later.
-On 27 March 2012, it was confirmed that Kid British would support The Stone Roses at their Heaton Park concert in Manchester on 29 June 2012.
-It was confirmed on 29 June 2012 that Kid British will be doing an intimate UK tour called 'You Can't Please Them All' with six dates taking place.
-Glasgow, York, London, Southampton, Birmingham and the last date being at their hometown of Manchester.
+Back with a new line-up, on 24 June 2012 they released an EP called You Can't Please Them All on LAB Records with a headline tour that followed.
+On 27 March 2012, it was confirmed that Kid British would support the Stone Roses at their Heaton Park concert in Manchester on 29 June 2012.
+It was confirmed on 29 June 2012 that Kid British would be doing an intimate UK tour called You Can't Please Them All with six dates taking place, in Glasgow, York, London, Southampton, Birmingham and the last date being in their hometown of Manchester.

-A statement was released along with their final ever Kid British video for the new single "You Against The World" on 17 September 2012 that they were going their separate ways.
-Having to cancel three of their dates on the You Can't Please Them All tour in Glasgow, York and Southampton for personal reasons.
+A statement was released along with their final ever Kid British video for the single "You Against the World" on 17 September 2012 that they were going their separate ways, to which they cancelled three of their dates on the You Can't Please Them All tour; in Glasgow, York and Southampton for personal reasons.

 Kid British played their final gig in Manchester in December 2012.

+During the early part of their career, they worked with famed sound engineer and producer John Pennington, who has worked for many artists including Moby since leaving Strawberry Studios.
+During the last three years of their career, they took on Pete Poweron Smith as their sound engineer, who has written and produced as Big Arm, and done sound with A Certain Ratio, Lewis Watson, Bipolar Sunshine, and James Mayer.

 Musical style

-With their witty social commentary and lively performances, Kid British were often compared to the likes of The Specials, Madness, Blur and The Streets.
+With their witty social commentary and lively performances, Kid British were often compared to the likes of the Specials, Madness, Blur and the Streets.

-The band combine indie rock, ska and hip hop.
-Arwa Haider of Metro described their sound as "a very modern mishmash of styles – indie rock, r'n'b, rap, ska revival – and bring a cuddly blokeishness to their jaunty tunes".
+The band combines indie rock, ska and hip-hop.
+Arwa Haider of Metro described their sound as "a very modern mishmash of styles – indie rock, R'n'B, rap, ska revival – and bring a cuddly bloke-ishness to their jaunty tunes".